cadogsoftware/cadogsoftware.github.io/docs/spring-rest/MakingItRestful.md

 }
 ```

 Notice how the responses now contain a "_links" section containing the HATEOAS links.
 Using these, any client can determine what to do next.
+For example some books may be allowed to be deleted and others not.
+Or a better example would be for an 'Order': An in progress order can be cancelled so we would send a link to be able to do that wheras a completed order cannot be cancelled, so in that case no link to cancel the order would be sent in the response.

 ### Next steps